19+ Must Have Items for Traveling With a Baby

 Sterilising Tablets/Bags

-Steralising is something you need to contend with if you’re bottle-feeding, and these steralising tablets make it much easier.
-I like how they come with the bag which means you don’t need to find a large container when you’re staying in a hotel room!
+I like how they come with a bag, which means you don’t need to find a large container when you’re staying in a hotel room!

-In the UK using Milton Steralising tablets is really common, but I didn’t find it to be as common in the US where advice seems to be sterilising bottles isn’t necessary due to the water cleanliness.
-However, it might be something to consider when travelling!
+In the UK, using Milton Sterilising tablets is really common, but I didn’t find it to be as common in the US, where advice seems to be sterilising bottles isn’t necessary due to the water cleanliness.

 Sleeping bags

-These are quite baby specific, depending on how they like to sleep.
 Baby B took to swaddling well but eventually wanted a little more movement, to the point where he fought being wrapped up like a baby burrito and wouldn’t sleep!
 We were introduced to baby sleeping bags by a friend and have never looked back.

 The key to choosing the right sleeping bag is tog level (the thickness).
-Remember you can adjust what they wear underneath as well, but we’ve found taking both a warm (2.5 tog) and cooler (0.2 tog) option has suited us.
-They’re much more straightforward than balancing the temperature of swaddles and blankets and the room too!
+Remember, you can adjust what they wear underneath as well, but we’ve found taking both a warm (2.5 tog) and cooler (0.2 tog) option has suited us.

-We love the SnuzPouch Sleeping Bag and the Ergopouch Sleeping Bag (as does Baby B!) and we’ve been recommended the Woolino, which can be used in all seasons so I’m going to check that out when we need the next size up!
+We love the SnuzPouch Sleeping Bag and the Ergopouch Sleeping Bag (as does Baby B!), and we’ve been recommended the Woolino, which can be used in all seasons, so I’m going to check that out when we need the next size up!

 Baby in plane bassinet